-- Referrals to counsellor will show an increase in access to supports both in and out of school. - Decreased discipline referrals. - Increased student attendance. - Increased parent/guardian attendance at school events. - Student, staff and parent survey data show increase in understanding of how to access supports as well as higher levels of satisfaction with feeling safe and cared for. - Teachers regularly integrate strategies from the classroom mental health tool kit in their daily instruction.
+- Referrals to counsellor will show an increase in access to supports both in and out of school. - Decreased discipline referrals. - Increased student attendance. - Increased positive referrals (Bison Bravos) - Increased parent/guardian attendance at school events.

+- Student, staff and parent survey data show increase in understanding of how to access supports as well as higher levels of satisfaction with feeling safe and cared for. - Teachers regularly integrate strategies from the classroom mental health tool kit in their daily instruction.